XiaozhanYang/technical-tips/README.md

 # Technical Tips
-A repository host the Excel file with technical tips from every day work.
+A repository hosting the Excel file with technical tips from every day work.